ADVERTISEMENT

 我们最后见到的达因

-Since Tun Daim Zainuddin has accurately predicted the fall of five state governments into the hands of the opposition in 2008 election, the media is fond of seeking his views in each general election.
+Since Tun Daim Zainuddin has accurately predicted the fall of five state governments into the hands of the opposition in 2008 election, the media is fond of seeking his views in subsequent elections.
 Daim has never disappointed the media.

-It turned out that he was keen to meet us but not for a media interview.
+It turned out that he was keen to meet us but not a media interview.

 Daim appeared in plain clothes and slippers

-In his 60-story office near the Petronas Twin Towers, one could view the skyscrapers along Jalan Ampang from the window and the Twin Towers are right in front.
+In his 60-storey office near the Petronas Twin Towers, one could view the skyscrapers along Jalan Ampang from the window.
+The Twin Towers are right in front of the windows.

 His secretary mentioned that Daim often complained the newer buildings obstructed what had once been a better view.

-Appearing with a walking stick, Daim was noticeably frail and aged than before.
+Daim was noticeably frail and aged.
 His left eye was just an empty void, and even lifting his left arm seemed difficult.

 In past interviews, his barely audible voice had been a challenge; this time, he needed to wear a microphone around his neck and used a speaker to communicate effectively.

-When discussing the upcoming election, he modestly said he couldn’t offer any opinions anymore.
+Touching on the upcoming election, he modestly said he couldn’t offer opinions anymore.

 Talking about his health, he humorously remarked that he had narrowly escaped death twice—each time, coincidentally, during a change of prime ministers.